 Skip to content

-Ideas for a Fun and Relaxing 4th of July
+6 Family-Friendly Ideas and Activities for 4th of July

 family celebrating 4th of july holiday

-Whether Independence Day falls on a Tuesday or a Friday, Fourth of July is meant for celebrating our freedom with family, friends, fun activities, and delicious food.
+Whether Independence Day falls on a Tuesday or Friday, the Fourth of July is a day for gathering with loved ones to enjoy exciting activities or delicious food.

 Read more: Family Road Trip Hacks to Make Travel a Breeze

-Hotdogs, hamburgers, chips, potato salad—they’re all Fourth of July classics.
-If you’re including a backyard BBQ or potluck meal in your plans, how about gamifying it?
+Hot dogs, hamburgers, chips, potato salad—they’re all Fourth of July classics.
+If a backyard BBQ or potluck meal is part of your plans, how about gamifying it?

-Add a contest element to the day by:
+Add a contest element to the meal by:

-• Assigning a panel of judges (including children) to rank each dish
+• Assigning a panel of judges (think kids, neighbors, or other family members) to rank each dish

-• Creating multiple awards to give out (i.e., most unique ingredients, most aesthetic, best-tasting)
+• Creating multiple awards to hand out (i.e., most unique ingredients, most aesthetic, best-tasting)

-Yes, tie-dye can get messy, but the fun is well worth it.
+Sure, tie-dye can get messy, but the results are well worth it!
 This ancient practice (which is surprisingly 6,000 years old) is making a comeback after its resurgence in the 1960s.
-Once you try it for yourself, it’s easy to see why!
-Create unique patterns featuring vivid colors with just a few rubber bands, paints, and white t-shirts.
+Once you try it for yourself, it’s easy to see why.

 two kids wearing july 4th patriotic tie dye shirts